adeschen/nucleoSimShiny/inst/shiny/www/nucleosomesGraph.md

-Nucleosomes play a critical role in regulating the process of gene transcription.
-Several software have been developed to detect the position of the nucleosomes on the genome using paired-end reads.
-Simulated nucleosome samples are useful tools to test the sensitivity and the accurancy of those software.
+On the graph, a green dot is used to locate good nucleosomes and a red dot for fuzzy nucleosomes.
+The vertical position of the dot indicates the number of reads associated to the nucleosome.The grey area represents the distribution of reads, considering all reads for all nucleomes.